jameslhao/dbgapr_dev/vignettes/introduction.md

     c <- Commons()
     prepareData(c, userDataDir='/home/username/decrypted_dbgap_data_dir')
     #
-    # Or if you want to include the data meta-info of not only the studies that have data files downloaded but also all the studies released in dbGaP.
+    # or to include the data meta-info of also all the studies released in dbGaP, not limited to the studies that have downloaded data files.
     # Please note that it may take serveral hours longer by doing this.
     prepareData(c, userDataDir='/home/username/decrypted_dbgap_data_dir', dataStudyOnly = FALSE)